GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Telling a programmer there's already a library to do X is like telling a songwriter there's already a song about love.
+> ### The general tendency is to over-design the second system, using all the ideas and frills that were cautiously sidetracked on the first one.
 >
-> ~ *Pete Cordell*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts